 Redruth High Street Heritage Action Zone

 In 2020 Redruth received a share of the £95 million-pound High Streets Heritage Action Zone (HSHAZ) fund, one of only 10 places across the South West to benefit from this national scheme.
 It followed a bid led by Cornwall Council in partnership with the key stakeholders in Redruth who came together to form the Redruth HSHAZ Project Board.
-The grant of £1.6 million pounds awarded by Historic England has now been fully allocated as we move into the final months of project delivery.
+The grant of £1.6 million pounds awarded by Historic England has brought in an additional £6.3m from other funders, such as the National Lottery Heritage Fund, UK Government Shared Prosperity Fund, the Architectural

 In 2020 Redruth received a share of the £95 million-pound High Streets Heritage Action Zone (HSHAZ) fund, one of only 10 places across the South West to benefit from this national scheme.
 It followed a bid led by Cornwall Council in partnership with the key stakeholders in Redruth who came together to form the Redruth HSHAZ Project Board.
-The grant of £1.6 million pounds awarded by Historic England has now been fully allocated as we move into the final months of project delivery.
+The grant of £1.6 million pounds awarded by Historic England has brought in an additional £6.3m from other funders, such as the National Lottery Heritage Fund, UK Government Shared Prosperity Fund, the Architectural Heritage Fund and private sector investment.

 The investment has acted as a catalyst for heritage-led regeneration to improve the prosperity of the town centre so that it can continue to serve the local community and businesses, adapting to the challenges that all high streets have experienced over the last few decades.